Android: How to Make Your Phone Last 5+ Years

 Items such as photos, videos, WhatsApp files, downloads, and unused apps accumulate quietly in the background.

 I once checked a phone that was constantly freezing.
 The owner was convinced the device was dying.
 It turned out that only 500 MB of storage remained available.
-This was really killing the phone in terms of performance
+This was really killing the phone in terms of performance.e

 After cleaning unnecessary files, performance improved immediately.